MORYX-Industry/application-developer-training/README.md

 ## [Chapter 3 - Basics II](chapter-3-basics-II.md)
-The manufacturer decided to have a seperate Colorizing Cell for each color in order not to have to change the paint anymore.
+The manufacturer decided to have a separate Colorizing Cell for each color in order not to have to change the paint anymore.

-In this chapter you will lean how to
+In this chapter you will learn how to

 * Find the right Cell depending on a product property